 What to Do Before Disposing of Old Computers

-You shouldn’t just unplug your old computer and give it away to a stranger (or even someone you know).
+Even if you’re just the average Jane, you shouldn’t simply unplug your old computer and give it away to a stranger (or even someone you know).
 You need to make sure to deal with the information on your computer first.
 Here’s how:

 Back Up Your Files